Looking for a local, pick-your-own farm in Southern Connecticut? Scroll down this page and you will see the U-Pick farms in Southern Connecticut,

 through October with apples and pumpkins.
 In December we have cut-your-own

-Christmas trees.
+latest information to all our valued customers.
 Since 1871, six generations of Bishop's have been serving

 Connecticut with farm products.
 The market is open all year till 7 pm (Sun